mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 09:09:45.876 [DefaultDispatcher-worker-2 @coroutine#2] INFO CoroutinesPlayground - Ending the morning routine
 ```

 We can extract a lot of information from the above log.
-First of all, we can see that we effectively spawned two new coroutines, `@coroutine#1` and `@coroutine#2`.
+First, we can see that we effectively spawned two new coroutines, `@coroutine#1` and `@coroutine#2`.
 The first runs the `bathTime` suspending function, and the second the `boilingWater`.

-The logs of the two function interleaves, so the execution of the two functions is concurrent.
-We can say that this model of concurrency is cooperative.
-In fact, the `@coroutine#2` had a change to execute only when `@coroutine#1` reached the execution of a suspending function, i.e. the `delay` function.
+The logs of the two functions interleave, so the execution of the two functions is concurrent.
+This model of concurrency is cooperative.
+The `@coroutine#2` had a chance to execute only when `@coroutine#1` reached the execution of a suspending function, i.e., the `delay` function.

 Moreover, when suspended, the `@coroutine#1` was running on thread `DefaultDispatcher-worker-1`.
 Whereas, when resumed, it ran on thread `DefaultDispatcher-worker-2`.
 Coroutines run on configurable thread pools.
 As the log suggested, the default thread pool is called `Dispatchers.Default` (more on the dedicated following section).

 Last but not least, the log shows a clear example of structural concurrency.
-In fact, the execution printed the last log in the `main` method after the end of the execution of both of the coroutines.
+The execution printed the previous log in the `main` method after the execution of both the coroutines.
 As we may have noticed, we didn't have any explicit synchronization mechanism to achieve this result in the `main` function.
 We didn't wait or delay the execution of the `main` function.
 As we said, this is due to structural concurrency.
 The `coroutineScope` function creates a scope that is used to create both the two coroutines.
-Since the two coroutines are children of the same scope, this will wait the end of the execution of both of them before returning.
+Since the two coroutines are children of the same scope, it will wait until the end of the execution of both of them before returning.

-We can also avoid the use of the structural concurrency, to show that in this case we need to add some wait for the end of the execution of the coroutines.
+We can also avoid using structural concurrency.
+In this case, we need to add some wait for the end of the execution of the coroutines.
 Instead of using the `coroutineScope` function, we can use the `GlobalScope` object.
-It's like an empty coroutine scope that does not force any parent-child relationship between the coroutines.
+It's like an empty coroutine scope that does not force any parent-child relationship.
 So, we can rewrite the morning routine function as follows:

 ```kotlin
 suspend fun noStructuralConcurrencyMorningRoutine() {